lancedb/documentation/docs/src/guides/full-text-search.md

 ---
-title: "Full-Text Search in LanceDB Enterprise | Text Search Guide"
+title: "Full-Text Search in LanceDB | Text Search Guide"
-description: "Learn how to implement full-text search in LanceDB Enterprise.
+description: "Learn how to implement full-text search in LanceDB.
 Includes text indexing, query syntax, and performance optimization for text search."
 ---

-# Full Text Search with LanceDB Enterprise
+# Full Text Search with LanceDB

 The full-text search allows you to incorporate keyword-based search (based on BM25) in your retrieval solutions.